Nchrist89/In-Command/README.md

 **Initial Planning**

-When deciding what I wanted to build for my second project, I had a lot of wild idea's and upon looking at how I would create these idea's using Javascript I quickly understood just how difficult they would all be and after looking at various idea's others had gone with, I decided that a quiz could enable me to go with the original idea I had planned but not in the way I had originally planned it.
-I felt I could make the quiz more interesting and build upon a standard quiz with consequences.
-A reason to build up correct answers and a question timer to have tension which after brainstorming for many hours, I had come up with what would be the idea behind 'In Command!'.
+When deciding what I wanted to build for my second project, I had a lot of wild idea's running around in my head.
+Upon looking at how I would create these idea's using Javascript, I quickly understood just how difficult they would all be.
+After looking at various idea's others had gone with, I decided that a quiz could enable me to go with the original idea I had planned but not in the way I had originally planned it.
+I felt I could make the quiz more interesting and build upon a standard quiz.
+There is a reason to build up correct answers and a question timer to have tension which after brainstorming for many hours, I had come up with the idea behind 'In Command!'.

 After running the idea past my father he suggested the name In command and this was a great Idea because the game was taking place on an old style computer (terminal) and would look like it was written in command prompt.
-Secondly you are a secret agent needing to take command of the situation and the computer and as the player you have the end result of taking command on the leaderboard.
+Secondly you are a secret agent needing to take command of the computer and as the player you have the end result of taking command on the leaderboard.
 So there it was, In Command stuck as the name.

 **Key information for the site**